 Once incorporated under Dominican law and/or established in the country through a Dominican branch, legal entities will be considered as a separate entity for accounting and tax purposes.
-The Dominican Republic has mainly a territorial system of taxation with some exceptions.
-All income from a Dominican source is taxed (those obtained in the realisation of commercial, industrial, agricultural, mining and similar activities in the country, and those derived from capital, property or rights located, placed or used economically in the Dominican Republic).
-In addition, foreign financial income (such as dividends, interest, bonds and similar) is subject to income tax payment in the Dominican Republic.
+The tax system in the Dominican Republic is mainly territorial, with some exceptions.
+All income from a Dominican source is taxed (those obtained from the realisation of commercial, industrial, agricultural, mining and similar activities in the country, and those derived from capital, property or rights located, placed or used economically in the Dominican Republic).
+In addition, foreign financial income (such as dividends, interests, bonds and other similar income) is subject to income tax payment in the Dominican Republic.

 Not applicable in this jurisdiction.

 A company may be considered domiciled in the Dominican Republic when it is incorporated under the laws of the Dominican Republic and when it has the headquarters of its business or its effective centre of management in the country.

 In order to be considered as an incorporated business in the Dominican Republic, legal entities must register before the Mercantile Registry in the corresponding Chamber of Commerce, and before the National Taxpayer Registry of the Dominican Tax Administration (Dirección General de Impuestos Internos, or DGII).
 During the registry process in the DGII, the entity will have to provide its incorporation documents in which the corresponding jurisdiction is clearly stated.